-- · a system with a specific response, and - a specific object (or edge).
+- a system with a specific response, and - a specific object (or edge).

 Matched filters were originally developed for impulse detection in radar (a single airplane at a large distance).
-They are discussed in ICRU Report 54 [17], but were mostly ignored outside medical imaging because they have little relevance to human vision.
+They are discussed in ICRU Report 54 [17], but were mostly ignored outside medical imaging because they were not directly relevant to human vision.
 That has changed with the advent of machine vision and artificial intelligence.